SagaLabs/AzureAnalyzer/README.md

 # Contribute
 This tool has been made as a simple audit tool, and we would like some feedback on it.
-We have a list of features that could be cool in the todo.md file, please add what you would like. :-)
+Please use discussions or issues for submitting feature requests.